 You can access the dashboard from.
 The email dashboard enables you to:

-- Allow or deny access to email by whitelisting or blacklisting a device.
+- Allow or deny access to email by approving or blocking a device.

 - View the devices which are managed, unmanaged, compliant, non- compliant, blocked, or allowed.